Duration: 1 hour

 In this webinar, we will discuss histology-directed MALDI mass spectrometry and how this workflow has been used to diagnose invasive melanoma.
 We will discuss important factors relevant to setting up a clinical assay, including quality control and quality assurance metrics.
 Finally, we will discuss the performance of our assay for the detection of melanoma from human skin biopsies.

-- Overview of Histology-directed Imaging Mass Spectrometry
+Director of Mass Spectrometry